-Ear health is very important for hearing, learning and balance .
+Ear health is very important for hearing, learning, and balance .
 If ears get damaged, people might:

 There are a number of ear diseases, but the most common is called otitis media (OM).
-OM is an ear disease where the middle ear is affected by infection from bacteria or viruses.
-OM can be very painful and sometimes damages the ear drum and fluid can leak from the ear (known as 'runny ear').
+OM occurs when the middle ear is affected by infection from bacteria or viruses.
+OM can be very painful and sometimes damages the ear drum; fluid can also leak from the ear (known as 'runny ear').
 In another type of OM, fluid builds up in the middle ear without damaging the ear drum ('glue ear').
 Both types of OM can cause hearing loss.
-Ear disease is associated with people living in crowded homes (particularly with people who smoke), living in poor conditions, or having poor hygiene.
-Children who go to day-care centres are often more likely than others to get ear infections.
+Risk factors for ear disease include crowded homes, exposure to smoking, living in poor conditions, and poor hygiene.
+Children who go to day-care centres are more likely than others to get ear infections.

 Diseases of the ear and mastoid and/or hearing problems were reported as a long-term health condition by one-in-eight Indigenous people in the 2012-2013 AATSIHS .
 Ear/hearing problems were reported by 13% of Indigenous males and by 12% of Indigenous females.
 Ear/hearing problems were reported by the same proportion of Indigenous people in non-remote areas and remote areas (both 12%).
 Hearing loss was more common in older people.

 The 2008 NATSISS found that one-in-ten Indigenous children had ear or hearing problems .

 The WAACHS found that almost one-in-five Indigenous children had recurring ear infections .
 Young children (0-11 years) were more likely to have recurring ear infections than older children (12-17 years).
 Hearing that wasn't normal was reported by their carers for 7% of Indigenous children.
 There is a strong link between recurring ear infections and abnormal hearing: 28% of children who had recurring ear infections with discharge (runny ears) also had abnormal hearing, compared with 1% of those without ear infections.